RockyMAcasio/fret-notes/README.md

 # Fret Notes

 A small guitar practice journal built with TypeScript, HTML, and CSS.
 Choose a practice category (scales, songs, technique / accuracy, fretboard / theory knowledge, or miscellaneous), then log a name or topic, minutes practiced, a date, progress, and notes.
-Search history by name, category, or notes and combine the search with a category filter.
+Search history by name, category, or notes, and combine the search with a category filter.
 Every log includes an editable category.
 The journal calculates totals, visualizes the past seven days, and groups sessions into a song collection.

 ![Fret Notes guitar practice tracker](fret-notes.png)